hellothisistim/OpenSourcePipeline/README.md

 + Rely on [Shotgun](http://www.shotgunsoftware.com/) for the production database.

 ##Components in progress:
-+ osp_env.sh : Sets up the studio-wide command-line environment.
++ ospenv : A studio-wide command-line environment and framework for job-specific customizations.
+This is the base framework that OSP will run on.
 + show.sh : Allows the user to further set up the environment for a show, sequence and shot.

+##Future components:
 + Daily system

-##Future components:
 + Site/Show/Shot magic for Nuke.
 Knobs in root which get evaluated + updated, all pathnames in script get expression-linked to the root knobs for single-point "correctability."
 + Checking  tool for logging sources in SG.
 + Log all sources in a Nuke script into Shotgun as an element and link them to the SG Version.

-##Next steps:
-+ "osp init showpath" -- to copy the base show scripts into a new show directory.
++ A "package up these files and send them to a vendor" tool.

 #Installing

 The Open Source Pipeline will need to have a home on a central location in a facility, something that's available to all the machines in the pipeline.
-Put the "osp" directory in this location and add the OSP magic to your /etc/bashrc or user-level bashrc file.
+Put the "osp" directory in this location and add the OSP magic to your /etc/bashrc or user-level .bashrc file.
 (I should probably build a script to do this.)